-By LEANNE BAMFORD Image by Leanne Bamford
+By Leanne Bamford Image by Leanne Bamford

 This month has seen the Members enjoy a relaxed afternoon tea at the CWA hall instead of a formal meeting.
-Lots of yummy cakes and treats were shared by all - a great afternoon of friendship and fellowship.
+Lots of yummy cakes and treats were shared by

 A very big thank you from all of CWA Augusta to our friends at The Lions of Leeuwin Club for their recent generosity supporting the CWA Augusta Project-care hampers.